 At-grade stations currently exist at several locations throughout the Sound Transit Link System.
-They are in general the most cost-effective station type to construct, but they have limited viability if there are track crossings.
-Track crossings limit train frequency and thus transit capacity.
+They historically had been the most costeffective station type to construct, but they have more in common now with elevated stations where ST prefers grade-separated track crossings.
+Track crossings introduce the potential for hazards or traffic conflicts that limit train frequency and thus transit capacity.

-Future at-grade pedestrian track crossings should be avoided whenever possible.
-However, under some circumstances with required hazard analysis and other studies, as well as considerations for accessibility, they may be allowed at Sound Transit's discretion.
-Elevated or below-grade pedestrian track crossings are the preferred method for access to the other side of the tracks.
+Future at-grade pedestrian track

+crossings should be avoided.
+However, under some circumstances at at-grade infill stations, with required hazard analysis and other studies, as well as considerations for accessibility, they may be allowed at Sound Transit's discretion.
+Elevated pedestrian track crossings are the preferred method for access to the other side of the tracks.

-Pedestrian tunnels or bridges require CPTED (crime prevention through environmental design) solutions to ensure passenger safety and comfort.
-Design solutions should include wide, well lit, and highly visible pathways to allow for comfortable, safe circulation.
+Pedestrian tunnels or bridges require design solutions that respond to security principles include wide, well lit, and highly visible pathways to allow for comfortable, safe circulation.
 Below-grade crossings should be a recommended minimum width of 12' plus additional required clearances as needed for ticketing and/or surge zones.
 For pedestrian bridges, a recommended minimum width of 16' should be provided.